matheusaudibert/audibert/README.md

 Audibert provides quick links for easy access to specific Discord resources, such as profiles and activities.

+### Profile

+It will return:
+profile photo, username and display name

+GET `api.audibert.rest/profile/:userid`

+### Activity

+It will return:
+Spotify and activty

-GET `api.audibert.rest/profile/:userid` or GET `api.audibert.rest/activity/:userid`
+GET `api.audibert.rest/activity/:userid`

 ## Error Codes